 Wild horses and burros in the American West are both an emotional and political subject.
 There are those that feel the horses and burros should remain free on the range.
 There are those that feel they shouldn’t be there at all.
 Our goal for this website is to share their story and hopefully provide some insight as to the life of wild horses and burros living in the desert of southern Nevada, where winter nights can be in the 20s and summer days as hot as 115 degrees.

-Copyright notice: All photographs are the property of Tara and David Kilpatrick (TDK).
+Copyright notice: All information and photographs are the property of Tara and David Kilpatrick (TDK).
 No image may be copied, reproduced, transmitted or printed.
 All violators will be pursued.
 Thank you for your cooperation.

 An adult female horse, four years and older, or under four years and has successfully foaled.

 A young female horse under four years old that has not successfully foaled.

 An adult male horse, four years and older, that has not been castrated.

 A young male horse under four years old .